Face masks are all anyone’s been talking about for the past three years.

 Besides blocking out light, what a premium silk sleep mask does is provide comfort.
 And more importantly, relief from external factors that deprive you of a good night’s rest.

-This post breaks down some of those factors and explains how a silk mask helps.
+This post breaks down some of those factors and explains how a silk sleep mask helps.
 Let’s get cracking.

 Hot Room, Horrible Sleep